-Physiotherapy is our most popular therapy, with over half of our members enjoying the benefits in the last 12 months.
+Physiotherapy is our most popular therapy, with over half of our members enjoying the benefits.
 It is offered five days a week in our purpose built gym by qualified physiotherapists, who have specialist knowledge in treating neurological conditions.

 In order to maintain mobility, it is crucial that you remain as active as possible, we understand that this can be a challenge for people with neurological problems, especially when their muscle strength and movement is affected.
 Through regular physiotherapy, muscles can be exercised in the correct way and so, where possible, mobility is maintained and the issues associated with a lack of movement can be prevented or addressed.

 In addition, physiotherapy can be combined with the other therapies on offer to help ease pain, which can be one of the most difficult symptoms to treat effectively.
 Our therapists and Centre staff can speak to you about whether a combination of therapies might be right for you.